sailfm/aws-book/book/chapter-4/deploy-a-nodejs-web-app.md

 6. Reattach to the screen session by identifying the detached session number with `screen -ls` then attach to the session with `screen -r <SESSION_NUMBER>`.
 Stop the web app with `ctrl-c`.

-7. Install the node process manager pm2  with `sudo npm install pm2@latest -g`.
-Configure pm2 to resume saved processes when the machine restarts by running the command suggested when you run `pm2 startup`.
+7. Configure the node process manager pm2 to resume saved processes when the machine restarts by running the command suggested when you run `pm2 startup`.

 8. Start the web app with pm2 by running `npm run production`.
 Ensure it works with `curl localhost:3000`.
 Save the running processes with `pm2 save`.